netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

           -----END PUBLIC KEY-----
 ```
 The key part here is `security.oauth2.resource.jwt.key-value` - this is the public key, which is used to verify key signature and decode it.
-`@EnableResourceServer` - creates converter with RSA Verifier, which is used on token store.
+`@EnableResourceServer` - creates converter with RSA Verifier, which is used in token store.

 ### Api-Gateway Service
 This service is the key communication part of the system.
 For browser it manages simple sessions, but for the internal services it manages OAuth2 tokens.